Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

 !!!
 Note "Recent updates"
     -   <span style="color:DarkBlue">`lumi-workspaces` and similar commands that query project or user data do not yet function.</span>
-    -   <span style="color:DarkBlue">Outgoing internet access from the compute nodes is not yet enabled.
-Sysadmins are working on the issue.</span>
+    -   <span style="color:DarkBlue">FIXED: Outgoing internet access from the compute nodes is again working.</span>

 This page will be updated as we learn about problems with the system after the